2021 Vault Rankings

 In approaching its first-ever virtual summer program, Weil segmented its 2020 summer offerings between substantive skills training and a pro bono/social responsibility “Summer of Service.”
 In this latter half of the summer program, summer associates were able to pair up with community organizations of their choosing to effect meaningful change—with many choosing to work with organizations promoting racial justice and equality.
-This dovetails perfectly with Weil’s culture of giving back to the communities we live in and serve.
+This dovetails perfectly with Weil’s culture of giving back to the communities they live in and serve.

-Over the past year, Weil’s Professional Development Committee launched Weil Business Academy (WBA), a multi- disciplinary suite of training programs aimed at leadership skills for lawyers at all levels.
-Partnering with Columbia Business School, WBA moves outside traditional legal skills training, aiming at enhancing business acumen, professional development skills, and financial literacy and also addressing topics such as Loyalty, Narrative of Self and Resilience.
+Over the past year, Weil’s Professional Development Committee launched Weil Business Academy (WBA), a multidisciplinary suite of training programs aimed at leadership skills for lawyers at all levels.
+Partnering with Columbia Business School, WBA moves outside traditional legal skills training, aiming at enhancing business acumen, professional development skills, and financial literacy and also addressing topics such as Loyalty, Narrative of Self, and Resilience.

 In November 2019, Weil announced the most diverse new partner class in its history and among the most diverse within the industry.
-Nine of the 16 partner class were women, comprising 56 percent of new partners globally and 73 percent of U.S. partners, with lawyers of color comprising 36 percent of new U.S.-based partners.
+Nine of the 16-partner class were women, comprising 56 percent of new partners globally and 73 percent of U.S. partners, with lawyers of color comprising 36 percent of new U.S.-based partners.
 Numbers like these illustrate long-term commitment to the significant professional development, diversity, and mentoring programs that the firm has put into place.

 - Counsel to Sears Holdings Corporation and affiliated debtors in its successful chapter 11 restructuring, one of the largest retail bankruptcies in history.

 - Counsel to Willis Towers Watson in its $80 billion combination with Aon—the largest deal ever for the insurance industry.